2001-Sat Feb 25 13:34:11 MST 2017

 It isn’t always easy to ascertain whether or not a cat has stopped jumping, since it’s often an intermittent behavior to begin with.
-If the jumping is associated with a normal routine, such as a
+If the jumping is associated with a normal routine, such as a cat who normally

 sleeps on the bed or one whose dish is in an elevated location, it becomes apparent more quickly, but often it is a gradual realization.

 The most common reason a cat may no longer jump as often or as high as he used to is

 older cats.
 It’s the same reason you see kids flipping around on monkey bars while those of us with a few more miles on the odometer watch from the park bench — aging takes its toll on our joints.

 Osteoarthritis is considered by many to be one of the most